robcarver17/pysystemtrade/docs/introduction.md

 Here is a whistle-stop tour of what pysystemtrade can currently do.
 You'll probably want to read the [users guide](backtesting.md) after this.
-Notice that you will see different results than shown here, as you will be using more up to date data.
+Notice that you will see different results than shown here, as you will be using more up-to-date data.

 ## A simple trading rule

 (code is [here](/examples/introduction/asimpletradingrule.py) )

 As systematic traders we believe that the future will be at least a bit like the past.
 So first of all we need some past data.
-In principle past data can come from many places, but to begin with we'll get it from some pre-baked .csv files:
+In principle past data can come from many places, but to begin with we'll get it from some pre-baked CSV files:

 ```python
 from sysdata.sim.csv_futures_sim_data import csvFuturesSimData